Richard Perry: 1990s and 2000s

 In the 1990s and the 2000s Perry worked with Ray Charles on 1993's My World which was a minor chart success, reaching No. 145 on Billboard 200.
 He is credited with helping to craft Rod Stewart's charting pop standards albums in the Great American Songbook series, including It Had to Be You: The Great American Songbook.
 Perry co-produced the first three records in the series.

 In 2004 he was reunited with Carly Simon.
 The resultant collaboration was 2005's Moonlight Serenade, which reached No. 7 on the Billboard 200 and was also a top Internet download.
 In 2006 he worked with another previous collaborator, Art Garfunkel, receiving both producer and singing credits on 2007's Some Enchanted Evening.
 The last credit on the discography page on his website is from 2011 for producing the cast recording of the Broadway production of Baby It's You!.

 Personal life and death

 Perry was married twice; both marriages ended in divorce.
 He married Linda Goldner in the 1970s and was married to actress Rebecca Broussard from 1987 to 1988.
 They had no children together.
 He was in a relationship with Jane Fonda from 2009 to 2017, and they shared a home in Beverly Hills for eight years.

 Perry died from cardiac arrest at a hospital in Los Angeles, on December 24, 2024, at the age of 82.
-At the time of his death, he also had Parkinson's disease.
+At the time of his death, he also had Parkinson's disease, and had lost his ability to speak due to the disease.